fooplugins/foogallery/README.txt

 3. You will be redirected to the FooGallery Help page to get your started

 == Frequently Asked Questions ==

-= How do I turn off all the PRO Promotions in the admin? =

-Goto FooGallery Settings -> Advanced Tab and check "Disable PRO Promotions" and then save your settings.

 = My galleries are not working.
 Thumbnails are greyed out and not loading when I scroll down the page. =